jakubkopal/bayesian_stroke/README.md

 ## Resources and Scripts
-CNV-specific asymmetry patterns are saved in the `data` folder.
 All figures used in the articles are in the `figures` folder.
 Findings from the article are based on the analysis scripts in the `scripts` folder.

-1.   `scripts/extract_asymmetry_pattern.py` is an example of using Linear discriminant to isolate CNV-specific asymmetry patterns from raw anatomical data.
-Bootstraping is implemented to increase robustness.
+1.   `scripts/factor_decomposition.ipynb` uses Factor analysis to decompose behavioral inputs to latent factor variables.
-2.   `scripts/analyze_single_CNV.py` is an analysis script to examine the asymmetry patterns of each CNV separately.
+2.   `scripts/MIMO_estimation.ipynb` is an example of a Bayesian hierarchical model with multiple inputs and multiple outputs (MIMO model).
-3.   `scripts/analyze_multiple_CNV.m` uses multi-class LDA to highlight similarities and differences among asymmetry patterns of 8 selected CNVs.
+3.   `scripts/MIMO_comparison.ipynb` is an analysis script to examine the differences and similarities between MIMO model outputs.
-4.   `scripts/planum_temporale_analysis.py` is an analysis script to investigate CNV effects on planum temporale.
+4.   `scripts/MISO_estimation.ipynb` is an example of a Bayesian hierarchical model with multiple inputs and a single output (MISO model).
-5.   `scripts/neurosynth_analysis.py` interrogates the NeuroSynth database to functionally annotate derived asymmetry patterns.
+5.   `scripts/MISO_comparison.ipynb` is an analysis script to examine the differences and similarities between MISO model outputs.
-6.   `scripts/genetics_asymmtry.py` plots the annotation of SNPs and genes associated with planum temporale asymmetry in GWAS Catalogue.
+6.   `scripts/language_networks.ipynb` compares extracted maps of brain-wide effect sizes with an established language network.